Sign up to receive beautynews, product samples, couponsand more.

 Step 6: Shake out your curls.
 Once you’ve finished curling your whole head of hair, flip it over and give it a good shake to loosen up your look for a more natural-looking finish.
 So easy, so pretty!

 Step 7: Set your curls.
-If needed, lightly mist your hair with a hairspray, like the L'Oréal Paris Elnett Satin Hairspray Strong Hold.
+If needed, lightly mist your hair with a hair spray, like the L'Oréal Paris Elnett Precious Oil Satin Hairspray.